UniversalDependencies/docs/_u-overview/specific-syntax.md

 xcomp(declared, beautiful)
 ~~~

-In the enhanced representation, there is an additional subject link showing the secondary predication:
+In the enhanced representation, there is an additional subject link showing the secondary predication, which is obligatorily a particular role in the higher clause:

 ~~~ sdparse
 She declared the cake beautiful .